 To draw something in Unity, you must provide information that describes its shape, and information that describes the appearance of its surface.
-You use meshes to describe shapes, and materials to describe surfaces.
+You use meshes to describe shapes, and materials to describe the appearance of surfaces.

 This page contains the following information:

-See in Glossary window.
-For information on viewing and editing a material using the Inspector window, see Material Inspector reference.
+See in Glossary window, see Material Inspector reference.

 To render a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info